jefdaj/ortholang-demo/templates/reference.md

 | `load_prot_db`      | `str`      | `pdb`      |
 | `load_prot_db_each` | `str.list` | `pdb.list` |

-I often name my actual files with these extensions, but you don't have to.
-`.fasta` or `.genes.masked.fa` or whatever a particular sequencing project named it is fine as long as you use the right load function.

 The `_each` versions take a list of strings and load a list of files.

 ## Convert Functions

-Functions for getting things in the right format before/after working with them.
+These get things in the right format before/after working with them.

 | Function            | Input      | Output     |
 | :------------------ | :--------- | :--------- |